 Storage Instructions

-Scones can also be frozen up to three months.
-Place un-glazed scones in an airtight container with wax paper between layers.
-Thaw scones overnight in the refrigerator.
-Warm them in a low oven before serving.
+Scones can also be frozen for up to three months.
+Place un-glazed scones in an airtight container with wax paper between layers before freezing.
+Thaw frozen scones overnight in the refrigerator and warm them in a low oven before serving.

 - Pumpkin Chocolate Swirl Bundt Cake